diogowernik/django-python-backend-holding-and-investments/README.md

 ### Features that are Working for admin

-    * Admin can Create Categories (Assets)
     * Admin can CRUD (Create, Read, Update, Delete) Portfolios, Assets, Categories
-    * Assets (Fiis, Stocks, Real Estate, Cryptos, International Currencies, Personal Goods) can be created by admin
+    * Admin can CRUD (Create, Read, Update, Delete) Investments and Transactions
+    * Transaction automatically creates or updates Portfolios and Assets from Portfolio
+    * Transaction automatically creates or updates "Tokens" valeu
+    * The tokens works as quotes for the investments in the portfolio